wyliebutler/my-dashboard/README.md

 # My Personal Dashboard

-A self-hosted, full-stack dashboard application with a Node.js backend and a pure JavaScript frontend, all running in Docker.
+A self-hosted, full-stack dashboard application with a Node.js (TypeScript) backend and a pure JavaScript frontend, all running in Docker.

 ## How to Run